pip-services/pip-services-docs/content/en/getting_started/recipes/elasticsearch/_index.md

 #### Creating a component with logging

 Now, we can create a custom component that sends log messages.
 As we want to send those messages to Elasticsearch, we define our logger of type ElasticSearchLogger.
-We also create a method called “mymethod” with the aim of calling it and sending log messages.
+We also create a method called "mymethod" with the aim of calling it and sending log messages.
 All log messages are considered level 4 or Info level.
 The code below shows how this class looks like.

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}